MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Synapse/Get-AzSynapseSqlPoolSensitivityClassification.md

 ## SYNOPSIS
 Gets the current information types and sensitivity labels of columns in the SQL pool.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.synapse/get-azsynapsesqlpoolsensitivityclassification) for up-to-date information.

 ## SYNTAX

 ### SqlPoolObjectParameterSet (Default)